heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 You now have everything you need to run the code examples.
 Let's dive into the theory!

-## Types of data

-When you deal with data, you need to know what type of data you are dealing with.

-There are two main types of data:

-- **Binary data**: data that is stored as bytes.
-This is the most basic type of data.
-It is used to store files, images, videos, etc.
-- **Text data**: data that is stored as characters.
-This is a more complex type of data.
-It is used to store text files, configuration files, etc.

-What differentiates binary data from text data is how the data is interpreted:

-- **Binary data**: the data is read or written as bytes.
-You do not have to interpret the bytes, you just use them as they are.
-- **Text data**: the data is read or written as characters.
-You have to interpret the bytes to get the characters.

-When you read or write data, you need to know what type of data you are dealing with to use the right tools to read or write the data.

 ## Sources, streams and sinks of data

 Whenever you deal with data, you need to read data from a source and write it to